2014 United States House of Representatives elections in New York: District 27

 The 27th district is located in Western New York and includes all of Orleans, Genesee, Wyoming and Livingston counties, and parts of Erie, Monroe, Niagara and Ontario counties.
-The incumbent is Republican Chris Collins, who has represented the district since 2013.
+Incumbent Republican Chris Collins, who had represented the district since 2013, ran for re-election.
 He was elected in 2012, defeating Democratic incumbent Kathy Hochul with 51% of the vote.
-The district has a PVI of R+8.
+The district had a PVI of R+8.

-Collins received the Republican, Conservative and Independence Party nominations.
-Hochul ran for Lieutenant Governor of New York in 2014.
-Jim O'Donnell, a Buffalo police officer, received the Democratic and Working Families Party nominations.